ownport/pyservice/tests/test_runner.md

 # Runner (examples of usage + tests)

-Before any tests or playing examples, the modules `pyservice.runner` and `sys` should be imported.
+Before any tests or playing examples, the modules `pyservice` and `sys` should be imported.
 Monkey patching is used for sys.exit to avoid exit from command
 ```
 >>> import sys
->>> from pyservice import run_service
+>>> import pyservice
 >>> sys.stderr = sys.stdout
 >>> sys.exit = lambda x:x
 >>>